 Let’s take a professional basketball player for example.
 During training camp, Lebron James and his teammates work on a variety of skills.
 Early on his career, he needed to work a lot on the basics, such as perimeter defense and shooting three-point shots.
 Now, Lebron is considered one of the greatest to have ever played the game, but that doesn’t mean he’s perfect.

-It is important for you to find your own weaknesses when it comes to writing and work on these areas as much as you can.
-Maybe you tend to write in passive voice instead of active or struggle with wordiness.
+You need to find your weaknesses when it comes to writing and work on these areas as much as you can.
+Maybe you tend to write in a passive voice instead of active or struggle with wordiness.